 CR’s take: With the recent addition of the Alen BreatheSmart 75i Pure to CR’s ratings, there’s a new reigning champ in the air purifier space.
 The 75i proves to be top-notch at capturing and removing dust and smoke while running at its highest and lowest levels, earning an Excellent score in both tests.
-Holding a conversation or getting work done while the unit runs should be easy enough, as the model receives a "Good" score for noise levels on high and low speeds.
+Holding a conversation or getting work done while the unit runs should be easy enough: The model receives a Good score for noise levels on high and low speeds.
 Another reason this model receives high marks?
-Its energy and operating costs, including filter replacements, run roughly $140 annually, which is significantly less than the two other standout Blueair models on the list.
-And it covers up to 1,300 sq. feet, which is more than double the Blueair 211+ and significantly more than the Blueair Classic 605.
+Its energy and operating costs, including filter replacements, run roughly $140 annually, which is significantly less than the other standout models on the list.
+And it covers up to 1,300 square feet, which is significantly more than the Blueair Classic 605.

 CR’s take: Man, can this machine clear a room.
-It’s one of only three models that earns Excellent scores for particle removal at both the high- and low-speed settings.
-It runs whisper-quiet at low speeds, but it’s noisy on high speed.
+It’s one of only four models that earn Excellent scores for particle removal at both the high- and low-speed settings.
+The Blueair Classic 605 runs whisper-quiet at low speeds, but it’s noisy on high speed.
 It’ll clean the air quickly, but you won’t want to be in the room while it does, especially if you’re having a conversation or watching TV.
-Of course you pay for all that performance.
+Of course, you pay for all that performance.
 It’s one of the most expensive air purifiers in our ratings, and that’s just the initial cost; filter replacements and energy use will set you back around $225 per year.
 The machine weighs a hefty 30 pounds but has casters that make it easy to cart from room to room.
-It’s claimed capacity is a room of 775 square feet.
+Its claimed capacity is a room of 775 square feet.

 CR’s take: This is a case of “you get what you pay for.”
 The lowest-ranking air purifier in our ratings happens to carry the lowest retail price.
-Much like the Zone Halo, below, Pure Enrichment claims the Pure Zone Mini 2-in-1 removes close to 98 percent of dust and smoke, but when put to the test, the unit fails to live up to that.
+Pure Enrichment claims the Pure Zone Mini 2-in-1 removes close to 98 percent of dust and smoke, but when put to the test, the unit fails to live up to that.
 It earns a Poor rating for dust and smoke removal on both the lowest and highest settings.
-Conveniently, the Mini 2-in-1 is both portable and rechargeable.
+Conveniently, the Mini 2-in-1 is portable and rechargeable.
 That means it can be turned on in your car or on a plane, as demonstrated on the product’s website.
-This helps lend itself to an Excellent rating for energy output and the cheapest operating cost—$29 annually—of all the air purifiers on our list, but with such poor results, it’s not much more than a white noise machine.
+This helps the machine earn an Excellent rating for energy output and the cheapest operating cost—$29 annually—of all the air purifiers on our list, but with such poor results, it’s not much more than a white noise machine.